-In recent years, the increase of oil and gas activity in the Permian Basin has resulted in an increase of light pollution that threatens the dark skies.
-To measure the increase in light pollution surrounding the Observatory, all sky photometry data is collected to determine the rate at which the night skies are brightening.
-To address light pollution coming from the Permian, the Observatory has partnered with the
+In recent years, the increase of oil and gas related activities in and around the Permian Basin has resulted in an increase of light pollution that threatens the dark skies.
+To measure the amount of light pollution surrounding the Observatory, all sky photometry data is collected.
+To address light pollution coming from the Permian, the Observatory has published "Recommended Lighting Practices" in partnership with the